 Fraxel treatment series can help a variety of skin concerns and treat various skin conditions.

 - Refines pores and reduces the appearance of pores

 - Erases unwanted brown spot or pigmentation (select skin types only)

-- Smooths wrinkles and reduces fine lines (if more help is needed, try cosmetic injectables such as facial injections/dermal filler injections or muscle-relaxing wrinkle injection treatments)
+- Smooths wrinkles and reduces fine lines.
+If patients need more help, we offer cosmetic injectables such as facial injections/dermal filler injections or muscle-relaxing wrinkle injection treatments.

 - Reduces acne and helps manage surgical scar formation

 - Reduces scar formation after cosmetic surgery